brucou/-rxcc-state/README.md

 create a stream transducer, which translates an input stream into an output stream.

 ## General concepts
-is an object which encapsulates state, exposes a function by which input is received Our state transducer encapsulates state, receives an input, and based on its encapsulated state, input, and configuration produces two things :
+Our state transducer is an object which encapsulates state, exposes a function by which input is received.
+That function, based on the transducer's encapsulated state and configuration, and the received input produces two things :

 - a list of updates to apply internally to the extended state
 - an external output for the consumer of the state transducer